dorawyy/cpen321-w24-CarbonWise/documentation/M3_Requirements_and_Design.md

                 1. User navigates to the friends tab.
                 2. User views pending friend requests.
                 3. User selects a pending request and accepts it.
-                4. The system updates both Users' friend lists.
+                4. The system updates both users' friend lists.
-                5. The system informs the User that the friend request has been accepted.
+                5. The system informs the user that sent the request that the friend request has been accepted.
             - **Failure scenario(s)**:
                 - 3a.
 The friend request is no longer valid.
                     - 3a1.
-The system informs the User that the request is no longer valid.
+The system informs the user that the request is no longer valid.
+                    - 3a2.
+The system refreshes the friends tab.
                 - 3b.
 The friend request could not be accepted due to a server error.
                     - 3b1.
-The system informs the User that the friend request was not accepted and displays the relevant server error.
+The system informs the user that the friend request was not accepted and displays the relevant server error.
-                    - 3b2.
-The system prompts the User to try again later.
+                - 3c.
+The user is trying to accept a friend request from themselves.
+                    - 3c1.
+The system informs the user that they cannot accept a friend request from themselves.

         3. **Reject a friend request**
             - **Description**: Users can decline incoming friend requests.